islamadel/micromdm_munki/README.md

 ## How it works

 The **micromdm_munki.sh** bash script is intended to run on the micromdm server.
-It connects to one or multiple munki repositories and scans for all manifests (in the root folder of manifests) having an included manifest inside manifests/micromdm/
+It connects to one or multiple munki repositories and scans for all manifests named by device serial (in the root folder of manifests) having an included manifest inside manifests/micromdm/

 The notes field inside this included manifest, example: [munki_repo]/manifests/micromdm/example_manifest contains an interval in days to re-run micromdm api commands and the required parameters.